mirage/mirage-www/src/tmpl/wiki/hello-world.md

 build dependencies for the project.
 We'll talk more about configuration keys in the next example.

-Notice that we refer to the module name as a string (`"Unikernel.Hello"`) when calling `foreign`, instead of directly as an OCaml value.
+Notice that we refer to the module name as a string (`"Unikernel.Hello"`) when calling `main`, instead of directly as an OCaml value.
 The `mirage` command-line tool evaluates this configuration file at build time and outputs a `main.ml` that has the concrete values filled in for you, with the exact modules varying by which backend you selected (e.g. Unix or